Long-Term Residents

-Menno House has provided long-term housing for Mennonite Voluntary Service (MVS) and Mennonite Central Committee (MCC) volunteers working in New York.
-We currently offer up to two years’ housing for people who want to live in an urban, faith-based community while pursuing service opportunities or educational and vocational goals consistent with the values of Manhattan Mennonite Fellowship (MMF), which owns the house.
+Historically, Menno House has provided long-term housing for Mennonite Voluntary Service (MVS) and Mennonite Central Committee (MCC) volunteers and others working in New York.
+We currently offer up to three years’ housing for people who want to live in an urban, faith-based community while pursuing service opportunities or educational and vocational goals consistent with the values of Manhattan Mennonite Fellowship (MMF), which owns the house.

-Medium-term residencies last one to three months; long-term residencies last three months to one year, with the option to reapply for a second year.
-People in church ministry may be granted residency beyond two years.
+Medium-term residencies last one to three months; long-term residencies last three months to one year, with the option to reapply for additional years.
+People in church ministry may be granted additional years of residency.

 Selection process

-Selecting house residents is exclusively the responsibility of the Menno House board, a committee appointed by MMF.
+Selecting house residents is exclusively the responsibility of the Menno House Board and house manager, a team committee appointed by MMF.
 Rooms are offered to applicants who demonstrate a commitment to group living, serving the wider community and building a relationship with MMF.
-Residents are expected to agree to and abide by our Statement of Purpose and a Statement of Policy.
+Residents are expected to agree to and abide by our Statement of Purpose.

 There are many more people we would like to house than our space allows, and vacant resident rooms are scarce.
 We encourage applicants to pursue other housing options and think of an offer from Menno House as a nice surprise.